auzhangLABS/c4_deployment5.1/README.md

 To see the full diagram, click [here!](https://github.com/auzhangLABS/c4_deployment5.1/blob/temp/d5.1full.drawio.png)

 #### Optimization
 I would optimize this deployment by putting the other application instance in a different availability zone instead of the same availability zone.
 This makes the application highly available as well as ensuring redundancy.
-Additionally, we can utilize Cloudfront (Content Delivery Network) which can accelerate the delivery of our web application.
+Additionally, we can utilize Cloudfront (Content Delivery Network), which can accelerate the delivery of our web application.